Polio Awareness Event Oct 21 2024

 Bruce presented Diana with the Rotary pin and badge.
 Bruce will also mentor Diana.

-Welcome Larry and Diana to the Rotary Club of
+Welcome Larry and Diana to the Rotary Club of Arnprior

 From left to right